 You do not have to pay for your NHS dental treatment if, when treatment starts or when you are asked to pay, you are:

-pregnant or you've had a baby in the 12 months before treatment starts
+pregnant or have had a baby in the previous 12 months

-staying in an NHS hospital and the hospital dentist carries out your treatment
+staying in an NHS hospital and your treatment is carried out by the hospital dentist

-an NHS hospital dental service outpatient (although you may have to pay for your dentures or bridges)
+an NHS hospital dental service outpatient – but you may have to pay for your dentures or bridges

-You will not be exempt from paying for NHS dental treatment because you receive one of the benefits below when paid on their own:
+You will not be exempt from paying because you receive any of the following:

 Disability Living Allowance